 - Hold to the truth, and speak it out loud!
 Satan can’t stand up to God’s Word.
 Declare that sin is no longer your master and Jesus has already freed you from anything that could hold you.

 - Speak God’s name & give Him praise!
 Confess your sin to Him, allowing Him to empty you of anything that would prevent you from being His vessel.
 Just make it a habit of denying sin any place or opportunity in your life.
-When you or someone around you prays, you are not asking God to change.
-He is never surprised or outwitted.
+When we pray, we are not asking God to change.
+He is never surprised or convinced by anything.
 The enlightenment is always on our end.
 We simply ask that we will line up with what He knows is best and be patient and content.
 It is a call to our own action to bring Him glory.
 Pray for His guidance in what you are facing right now and trust it.
 Faith must be practiced.

 - Find peace in God’s grace.
 As a brother/sister in Christ, we have been freed from condemnation and made part of the resurrection.
 What is true of Christ is now true for us.
 He knew we would all act like knotheads at times, and His sacrifice was sufficient for it once and for all, here and now.